 General Maldives FAQs

 What is the weather like in the Maldives?

 Air temperatures remain reasonably constant throughout the year averaging around 29°C. Water temperatures range from 28 to 30°C. It is warm all year round, however the driest months are usually between late December and April.
 When rain does fall, it tends to be a sudden 10-15 minute shower.

 When is the peak season for tourism?

-November to April is generally considered the peak season.
-Low season sees much fewer tourists but often the scuba diving conditions are still very good.
+November to April is generally considered the peak holiday season.
+Low season sees many fewer tourists but often the scuba diving conditions are still very good.
 Many Maldives liveaboards divide the year into 3 or more seasons and prices vary accordingly.

 Why are the Maldive Islands called "The Last Paradise”?